After chess, cheating rows rock poker and fishing

 Accusations after audacious poker bet

-A row erupted following a high-stakes professional poker match held at the Hustler Casino in Los Angeles on Thursday night.
+A row erupted following a high-stakes game held at the Hustler Casino in Los Angeles on Thursday night.

-The row erupted after Robbi Jade Lew stunned the table by appearing to successfully call a semi-bluff by her opponent Garrett Adelstein.
+Robbi Jade Lew stunned the table by appearing to successfully call a semi-bluff by her opponent Garrett Adelstein.

 Lew called an all-in bet by her opponent, risking her chips with an underwhelming hand, apparently convinced her opponent was bluffing and scooping a pot that had grown to $269,000 (£241,000).